KnownBlackHat/Parking-reservation-API/README.md

 curl 127.0.0.1:8080/dev
 ```
 > API data structure: { DATE: {  SPOT: { "name" : NAME }  }  }

+## How to setup this api?
++ Clone this into your current working directory
++ Install required modules by `pip install -r requirements.txt` command
++ Launch API server by `python api.py` command

 ## Examples